databoy5000/project-2/README.md

 by [Ali Khan Kausar](https://github.com/Aliwebs) and [Anthony Graham](https://github.com/databoy5000/).

 ### Overview
 The assignment was to create a React app rendered in a web browser, with data consumed from a public API, in a paired team within a day and a half.
-For the MVP version, we choose to make a 'quote bank' app
+For the MVP version, we choose to make a 'quote bank' app.

 #### Brief
 * **Consume a public API** – this could be anything but it must make sense for your project.